Intro to American Indian Studies

 A. The three major temporal (time) divisions of Native North American culture.

 a.
-Precontact period - before 1492.
-From this time period rock art, shell, teeth, silver, copper, gold, paint, bone, pottery, and stone remain.
+Archaic or Precontact Period - before 1492.
+From this era what remains are: rock art, shell, teeth, silver, copper, gold, paint, bone, pottery, and stone remain.

 1. An exception to this is in the dry caves of the Great Basin and Southwestern deserts where coprolites, mummies, hides, feathers, clothing, wooden implements, cotton cloth, baskets, mats, and sandals remain after thousands of years.